Gapped momentum states: Keldysh-Schwinger approach to dissipation: two-field description

-In this section we discuss the emergence of gapped momentum states in the Keldysh-Schwinger approach \cite{Keldysh,Schwinger} to dissipation.
+In this section, we discuss the emergence of gapped momentum states in the Keldysh-Schwinger approach \cite{Keldysh,Schwinger} to dissipation.
 This approach describes quantum-mechanical evolution of a non-equilibrium system.
-In this description, two fields emerge describing a central dissipative system and its external environment, in line with a more general assertion that a dissipative behavior is associated with a quantum field theory involving doubling the number of fields \cite{Janssen,Dominicis}.
+In this description, two fields emerge describing a central dissipative system and its external environment, in line with a more general proposal in a field theory that a dissipative behavior is associated with doubling the number of fields \cite{Janssen,Dominicis}.
 The two fields exchange energy, with the total energy remaining constant.
 This is similar to the two-field description of the dissipative Lagrangian we encountered earlier.

-The Keldysh-Schwinger technique describes the non-equilibrium dynamics of a quantum mechanical system with a large number of particles \cite{Schwinger,Keldysh}.
+The Keldysh-Schwinger technique describes the non-equilibrium dynamics of a quantum mechanical system with a large number of particles \cite{Keldysh,Schwinger}.
 In several texts \cite{DF,KO,KAMENEV,Milton}, this description is formulated in terms of path integrals.
 Here, we give our own brief interpretation of this formulation, based on the continuum integration formalism, which we consider to be most concise and transparent and hence suitable for a compact review.

-Let us mention the important connection between the Keldysh-Schwinger formalism and the formulation of dissipative hydrodynamics from an action principle \cite{Grozdanov:2013dba,Glorioso:2018wxw,Jensen:2018hse,Haehl:2018lcu} which further links this section with the rest of the manuscript.
+Let us mention the important connection between the Keldysh-Schwinger formalism and the formulation of dissipative hydrodynamics from an action principle \cite{Grozdanov:2013dba,Glorioso:2018wxw,Jensen:2018hse,Haehl:2018lcu} which further links this section with the rest of the paper.

-In this formalism, the probability of a transition between the states of a system is represented by a functional integral:
+The probability of a transition between the states of a system is represented by a functional integral: